-This project will construct a sidewalk (approximately 850 feet) on the eastern side of Depot Street from 185 Depot Street to Surplus Street.
-A high-visibility crosswalk with ADA-compliant curb ramps will be installed across Surplus Street.
+This project will construct a five-foot-wide minimum sidewalk (approximately 850 feet) with granite curbing on the eastern side of Depot Street from 185 Depot Street to Surplus Street.
+A high-visibility crosswalk with pedestrian curb ramps will be installed across Surplus Street.
 This is part of a phased project to connect residential neighborhoods on Depot Street to Halls Corner, Duxbury Town Hall, and First Parish Unitarian Church.